savanarohit/Django-WebApp/1_introduction/README.md

 django-webapp-T1MGwRR1\Lib\site-packages\django\contrib\admin\templates\home.html
 django-webapp-T1MGwRR1\Lib\site-packages\django\contrib\auth\templates\home.html

+## Template:

-## Template - Setting up Templates dir
+Setting up Templates dir

 a template is a text file that defines the structure and presentation of a web page.
 It is a fundamental component of the Model-View-Controller (MVC) architectural pattern used by Django.
 Templates allow you to separate the design and layout of your web pages from the Python code that handles the application's logic.
 Django templates use a syntax called Django Template Language (DTL) or simply template tags.
 Template tags are enclosed in curly braces ({{ }}) or percent signs ({% %}) and allow you to insert dynamic content, perform logic, iterate over data, and include other templates.